SayanMukherjee-tech/GYM-WEBSITE-USING-HTML-AND-CSS-BASIC-UI-/README.md

 # GYM-WEBSITE-USING-HTML-AND-CSS-BASIC-UI-
-THIS IS A BASIC UI OF GYM WEBSITE USING HTML5 AND CSS3(BASIC FRONT-END) preview of the site can be viewed here -> fitness-site-sayan.netlify.app https://fitness-site-sayan.netlify.app/
+THIS IS A BASIC UI OF GYM WEBSITE USING HTML5 AND CSS3(BASIC FRONT-END) preview of the site can be viewed here https://fitness-site-sayan.netlify.app/